sne3ks/ExodeDoc/source/includes/_advance.md

 ### How Exode send instructions ?

-Exode send byte arrays to the Arduino Board.
-Each array represent **an instruction**.
+Exode sends byte arrays to the Arduino Board.
+Each array represents **an instruction**.
 Byte arrays are constructed on this pattern

 Byte position | Description